 Topics covered in sessions include considering University, the variety of subjects available, student timetables, extra-curricular opportunities, finance, making friends, types of accommodation, entrance requirements, career prospects and applying to Cambridge.

-After two years of running the Access Bus online, we were back on the road again at the end of March in 2022, visiting schools in Middlesbrough, Darlington, Stockton-on-Tees, Hartlepool, Redcar, Marske-by-the-sea and Saltburn-by-the-sea.
-Accompanied by Outreach Officers Ellie Nethaway and Tansy Wickham, a group of 6 King's College student volunteers headed out to schools in our link area again.
+In March 2024 the Access Bus visited schools in Middlesbrough, Darlington, Stockton-on-Tees, Hartlepool and Redcar.
+Accompanied by Outreach Officer Ellie Nethaway, a group of 4 King's College student volunteers headed out to schools in our link area again.

 Through a mix of presentation and activities, our student volunteers talked to Year 10 students about University, student finance and student life.
-A packed schedule of visiting 26 schools in 4 days meant our Access Bus team of volunteers was kept really busy, but there was always some time to continue revising (!) or to to relax in the evening.
-Some essays were completed and bowling records might have been broken.
-We are grateful to the schools and teachers making these visits possible again after a long interval of online visits, to the students who welcomed us in their classrooms and of course our amazing student volunteers, giving up their time and energy.
+The team visited 11 schools in 4 days, working with approximately 275 students in total.
+We are grateful to the schools and teachers making these visits possible, to the students who welcomed us in their classrooms and of course our amazing student volunteers, giving up their time and energy.